johnfkneafsey/ethereumReactReduxMetaMask/walkthrough/UpgradeToTruffle3.md

 ### Integrating truffle 3 into an existing truffle 2 project

-I [created](https://github.com/sogoiii/web3-react-redux-starter-kit) a fork of XREPO and added web3 and truffle to the mix.
+I [created](https://github.com/sogoiii/web3-react-redux-starter-kit) a fork of [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and added web3 and truffle to the mix.
 Recently truffle was upgraded to [version 3](http://truffleframework.com/tutorials/upgrading-from-truffle-2-to-3), and broke the flow.
 Which is cool because now its nicer to work with.
 It no longer renders a `.js` file, but rather creates a `json` file.
 It also updated the configuration file.
 Follow along and see how I updated the previous repo to use truffle 3.

 ---